Download The Bill C-71 Book

 Looking Beyond Bill C-71

 - Bill C-71 may pass easily because the Liberal Party has a majority in the House of Commons and strong support in the Senate.
-(They promised to strip away gun rights in the last election, and voters supported them.)
+(The Liberals promised to strip away our rights and freedoms in the last election, and voters supported them.)

 - We need to look beyond this bill to where we can act next.

-- Contact local political candidates who support gun rights and help them get elected.
+- Contact local political candidates who support your rights and help them get elected.
 Got a car or a phone?
 They need you.
 Can you smile, write or count?
 They need you.
-Alberta and Ontario have elections in the next few months.
+Think of municipal, provincial and federal campaigns.
+It’s never too early to help out or get on their mailing list.

 - Join your favourite firearm association or renew your membership right now.

-- Subscribe to TheGunBlog.ca to get the latest news affecting you and your guns.
+- Subscribe to TheGunBlog.ca to get the latest news affecting you and your rights.

 Where Can You Get More Info?

-- Subscribe to TheGunBlog.ca for the latest news and updates.
+- Subscribe to TheGunBlog.ca for the latest news and updates, including occasional info that isn’t published online.

 - New Gun Law: More Bans, More Police Powers, More Paperwork (20 March 2018)